How CPI uses your information

 4 – Keeping personal information secure

 We know that you provide your personal information in good faith and expect it to be look after.
 This is why we take the security of your personal information seriously.
 This means that we have taken steps internally in order to ensure that our systems adequately protect your personal information.
-This includes:
+This includes: (a) keeping special categories of data in a separate password protected file to all other personal information; (b) locating all personal information that we control on internal servers located in the United Kingdom; (c) ensuring strict access controls on a need to know basis; and (d) monitoring access to the personal information.

 5 – Your rights